texastsarulebook/texastsarulebook.github.io/docs/national-qualifying-events.md

 - Females may opt to wear skirts with or without hosiery in lieu of pants and socks
 - Chapter Team must wear official TSA blazers, with patch, and the red TSA tie (males).
 Per National TSA, females will not be penalized for wearing the tie, but it is optional for them.

-If you are unsure of the wording of a rule, have a question, or need clarification, please check the FAQ page.
-If it is not answered on the FAQ page, email the NQE Managers at [nqe@texastsa.org](mailto:nqe@texastsa.org)
+If you are unsure of the wording of a rule, have a question, or need clarification, please check the Texas TSA Event Modifications List.
+If it is not answered there, please email the NQE Managers at [nqe@texastsa.org](mailto:nqe@texastsa.org)

 ## Middle School Events